ibm-cloud-docs/activity-tracker/atracker/settings.md

-## What data can you configure through the {{site.data.keyword.atracker_full}} Event Routing account settings?
+## What data can you configure through the {{site.data.keyword.atracker_full}} account settings?
 {: #settings-what}

 You can define any of the following information:
-1. The location in your {{site.data.keyword.cloud_notm}} account where the {{site.data.keyword.atracker_short}} Event Routing account configuration metadata is stored.
+1. The location in your {{site.data.keyword.cloud_notm}} account where the {{site.data.keyword.atracker_short}} account configuration metadata is stored.

     By metadata, we refer to the target/route/settings data that is available across the account in any region.

-    You can choose any of the supported locations where {{site.data.keyword.atracker_short}} Event Routing is available.
+    You can choose any of the supported locations where {{site.data.keyword.atracker_short}} is available.
 For more information, see [Locations](/docs/activity-tracker?topic=activity-tracker-regions&interface=cli).

     Take into account any corporate or industry compliance requirements such as Financial Services Validated locations, or EU-managed regions.

-2. The type of endpoints that are allowed to manage the {{site.data.keyword.atracker_short}} Event Routing account configuration in the account.
+2. The type of endpoints that are allowed to manage the {{site.data.keyword.atracker_short}} account configuration in the account.

     You can configiure public endpoints, private endpoints, or both.

 3. The locations where an account administrator can define targets to collect auditing events.

-    You can choose any of the supported locations where {{site.data.keyword.atracker_short}} Event Routing is available.
+    You can choose any of the supported locations where {{site.data.keyword.atracker_short}} is available.
 For more information, see [Locations](/docs/activity-tracker?topic=activity-tracker-regions&interface=cli).

     Take into account any corporate or industry compliance requirements such as Financial Services Validated locations, or EU-managed regions.

-4. 1 or more targets in the account that will collect auditing events from supported {{site.data.keyword.atracker_short}} Event Routing locations where you have not configured how you want to collect the auditing data.
+4. 1 or more targets in the account that will collect auditing events from supported {{site.data.keyword.atracker_short}} locations where you have not configured how you want to collect the auditing data.

     If you define more than 1 target, all default targets get a copy of auditing events that do not have a routing rule to indicate where to collect them in the account.
 You can define up to 2 default targets per account.
     {: note}